 Closing and Post-closing

 At closing, money and shares change hands.
 Upon closing, the target company will be integrated into the Buyer group.
 The buyer takes over the assets and starts running the business.
-The buyer and purchaser will still have some duties even though the sale and purchase is officially completed.
-If some immaterial conditions were not fulfilled prior to closing but both sides agreed to deal with it afterwards, they will be pushed to post–closing.
+The buyer and purchaser will still have some duties even though the sale and purchase are officially completed.
+If some immaterial conditions were not fulfilled prior to closing but both sides agreed to deal with it afterward, they will be pushed to post–closing.
 There are also some post-closing action items per the transaction documents, which include the filing of updated registers of members and the registration of charges.
-The completion of all regulatory steps marks the end of the M&A transaction.
+The completion of all regulatory steps marks the end of the Mergers & Acquisitions transaction.